This post contains affiliate links. All opinions are that of Creative Ramblings. – Updated 2018 –

 WordPress.org is a blogging platform where I functionally write my posts and manage my page.

 You need both of these things to run a blog.
 There are many hosting companies available and you should do your own research to find which one fits your needs.
-I chose iPage initially for the price.
-For a few dollars a month I have all the bandwidth (essentially storage) I need along with great customer support.
-They have been wonderful and I have renewed my contract with them.
+Siteground has amazing customer support, my site is always up and running and the price is fair.
+Definitely a company to look into.

 A Stellar Theme

 Once I had a domain on WordPress and a hosting service, I found a blog theme.
 A theme is the layout of your site and there are thousands available.
 There are free themes and paid themes, there are themes that are already built for you and all you have to do is post, then there are themes that allow you to customize every last detail.
 I opted for a free theme for a while and learned a lot about the backend of blogging.
 It was fun, doing it all myself, but I couldn’t get that professional look I was going for without some expertise.
 So I chose to purchase a theme from Restored 316, an amazing company with beautiful feminine Wordpress themes that run on the Genesis Framework.

 If you are looking for a clean professional, fully functional, feminine theme you have to check out the selection at Restored 316.

 In late 2013 I purchased a new camera, my point and shoot died and my phone was just not cutting it.
 I know full well that even the best camera can take sub par pictures if not used to its full potential.
 I wasn’t ready to invest in a $1000+ camera so I found a mirrorless from Sony that (when used to it’s full potential) takes DSLR quality photos at a price that fit my budget.
 I have also taken some online photography courses and listened to the advice from more experienced bloggers and photographers to improve my images.